 Pharmacies are now stocking the nasal spray.
 Naloxone is available for purchase without a prescription in 46 states.
 Public health departments, including the CDC, have encouraged more access to naloxone for first responders.
 In one study, opioid deaths in 19 Massachusetts communities dropped by 11 percent after the state implemented a naloxone distribution and education program.

 Yet municipalities still have trouble accessing the drug, partly because of the cost.
-Narcan, the commercial name for naloxone as a nasal spray, can cost between $70 to $150.
+Narcan, the commercial name for naloxone as a nasal spray, can cost between $70 and $150.
 But the injectable version, known as Evzio, can cost around $4,000.